 Intranuclear rod myopathy

-ACTA1 gene mutations that cause intranuclear rod myopathy result in rod-shaped accumulations of actin in the nucleus of muscle cells.
+ACTA1 gene variants that cause intranuclear rod myopathy result in rod-shaped accumulations of actin in the nucleus of muscle cells.
 Normally, most actin is found in the fluid surrounding the nucleus (the cytoplasm), with small amounts in the nucleus itself.
-Researchers suggest that the ACTA1 gene mutations that cause intranuclear rod myopathy may interfere with the normal transport of actin between the nucleus and the cytoplasm, resulting in the accumulation of actin in the nucleus and the formation of intranuclear rods.
+Researchers suggest that the ACTA1 gene variants that cause intranuclear rod myopathy may interfere with the normal transport of actin between the nucleus and the cytoplasm, resulting in the accumulation of actin in the nucleus and the formation of intranuclear rods.
 Abnormal accumulation of actin in the nucleus of muscle cells and a corresponding reduction of available actin in muscle fibers may impair muscle contraction and lead to the muscle weakness seen in intranuclear rod myopathy.

 Other Names for This Gene

 - Agrawal PB, Strickland CD, Midgett C, Morales A, Newburger DE, Poulos MA, Tomczak KK, Ryan MM, Iannaccone ST, Crawford TO, Laing NG, Beggs AH.
 Heterogeneity of nemaline myopathy cases with skeletal muscle alpha-actin gene mutations.
 Ann Neurol.
 2004 Jul;56(1):86-96. doi: 10.1002/ana.20157.
 Citation on PubMed